 Niagara Falls State Park is quite expansive, so if you go, be sure to bring your walking shoes as there are more than 400 acres to explore.
 Niagara is the nation’s oldest state park (1885), and while scores of visitors will enjoy the powerful and awe-inspiring sight of the Falls, that’s just part of he experience.
 Niagara Falls State Park is home to lush terrain and protected wildlife with over 15 miles of hiking trails to explore, as well as a host of attractions.

-Here are some of the Niagara highlights I experienced:
+Here are some of the my Niagara Falls highlights:

 - Niagara Scenic Trolley Rides – Tired of walking, hop on the trolley for a wonderful tour of the park.

 - Niagara Cave of the Winds Tour – Take an elevator ride to the bottom of the falls for a whole new vantage point.
 Don’t miss “hurricane ridge” while you’re there.